This blog is about a painful subject for many: AIDS .... Or HIV infection and how they affect the immune system.

 I have found a generous source of material to be translated and in fact I have translated more than 50% of it and that is why I am starting to publish because I want to try to keep a specific block on the subject and maybe I can , Because Penny Lane is in a good phase of her life and is trying to make some money.
 Here she is voluntary and we have to respect her priorities.

-Well, the topic is the immune system and I'll create a specific tag and category for this topic, and if Penny Lane runs these days, that's no problem either, because I'll link (this verb is new) Opportunistic Diseases (This link opens in another tab), which take advantage of the exhaustion of the immunological low from the fall give numbers of CD4 cells per milliliter of blood, remembering that the count of a "normal" person oscillates between 50 / 600 and 1200 CD4 cells by Same blood measure that is the focus of my "new work".
+Well, the topic is the immune system and I'll create a tag and a specific category for this theme, and if Penny Lane publishes these days, that will not be a problem either, because I'll link (this verb is new) 🙂 the texts between and the material can always be found cohesively for the best understanding, and in the end, when everything is ready, I will create a page similar to what I did for the Opportunistic Diseases (this link opens in another tab), which take advantage of the exhaustion of the immunological low from the fall give numbers of CD4 cells per milliliter of blood, remembering that the count of a "normal" person oscillates between 50 / 600 and 1200 CD4 cells by same blood measure that is the focus of my "new work".